andrianaimisa/mgritts.github.io/rugreno.md

 6980 Sierra Center Parkway, Suite 120

 ### Details
-The first meeting will start with introductions, an introduction to R, then a few quick "lightning talks".
-After the talks we will discuss general business, and planning for future meetings.
-Generally meetings will consist of one or two talks about applications of R, tutorials, and troubleshooting R.

-### Lightning talks

-Please email me if you would like to give a lightning talk!

-1. Mitchell Gritts - An Introduction to the "Hadleyverse"
+* Introductions
+* R news
+* Plan future meetings
+* Talks/Discussion
-2. Jessi Brown - TBA
+  1. Jessi Brown - TBA
+  2. Mitchell Gritts - The "Hadleyverse"

 ## Interested

-Email mitchellgritts@gmail.com to get on an email list for updates.
-If you would like to give a lightning talk, let me know ASAP (don't be shy, we want to hear what you have to say about R).
+Email mitchellgritts@gmail.com to join an email list for updates.
+If you would like to give a quick talk about R let me know ASAP (don't be shy, we want to hear what you have to say).